google/WebFundamentals/src/content/en/updates/2017/04/headless-chrome.md

 **Do I need the `--disable-gpu` flag?**

 Only on Windows.
 Other platforms no longer require it.
-The `--disable-gpu` flag is a temporary workd around for a few bugs.
+The `--disable-gpu` flag is a temporary work around for a few bugs.
 You won't need this flag in future versions of Chrome.
 See [crbug.com/737678](https://bugs.chromium.org/p/chromium/issues/detail?id=737678) for more information.